carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

   int Result = Main();
   J.removeModule(H);

-The APIs that we build in these tutorials will all be aovariations on this simple theme.
+The APIs that we build in these tutorials will all be variations on this simple theme.
 Behind the API we will refine the implementation of the JIT to add support for optimization and lazy compilation.
 Eventually we will extend the API itself to allow higher-level program representations (e.g. ASTs) to be